mikey-t/dotnet-react-sandbox/README.md

 ### Windows Cert Install

-Use the provided npm command: `npm run winInstallCert -- --name=local.your-site.com.pfx`.
+Use the provided npm command: `npm run winInstallCert -- --url=local.your-site.com`.
 If you ran the [dotnet-react-generator](https://github.com/mikey-t/dotnet-react-generator) script then it was installed automatically for you.
 The powershell command used is `Import-PfxCertificate`.
 If you want to use this yourself for other certificates, you can import to the trusted store in a terminal with elevated permissions by running something like this:

 If you didn't generate a cert already, you'll ned to generate one first with something like this:

-`npm run opensslGenCert -- --url=local.your-site.com`
+`npm run generateCert -- --url=local.your-site.com`

 ## Database Migrations